lizadat/Intro_to_IM/Final_Project/Progress.md

 [Video](https://youtu.be/RvP7uVFEp7E)

 * I also created a communication between Arduino and p5.js, but it is useless for now, untill we figure out what to do with needed pins.

+# Continue
+* The solution for the lack of the pins is Arduino Mega, which we were able to connect.
+It appears that some of the pins are not PWM, so I took some time to figure out what was wrong and how to fix it.
+As a result, all 4 wheels were working properly and were controled from p5.js.
+* Another challenge came when we tried to connect ultrasonic sensor.